 The economic growth of high-income countries is making the rich richer, but having very little effect on the working classes.
-The research of economists Emmanuel Saez and Thomas Piketty showed that “the bottom half of earners went from making 20 percent of overall income in 1979 to just 13 percent in 2014.
+The research of economists Emmanuel Saez and Thomas Piketty showed that 'the bottom half of earners went from making 20 percent of overall income in 1979 to just 13 percent in 2014.
 The top 1 percent, on the other hand, have gone from making 11 percent to 20 percent.
-The pie has gotten vastly bigger, and the richest families have reaped bigger and bigger pieces from it.”
-UBI would help balance this inequality and expand the ever-shrinking middle class.
+The pie has gotten vastly bigger, and the richest families have reaped bigger and bigger pieces from it'.
+UBI would help to balance this inequality and expand the ever-shrinking middle class.

 Advocates for UBI believe that in some of the richest countries in the world, no one should be too poor to live.
 UBI would bring everyone’s income above the poverty line.